 When repurposing or changing up a vintage sewing cabinet, there are a couple of options.
 You can leave the lid in tact and possibly glue it down like I did way back in the day on this green sewing cabinet side table, or you can remove the lid, then the frame, and re-attach the lid making it look more natural, being only one board thickness instead of two board thickness.

 After removing the lid it was time to remove the frame that actually held the sewing machine in place.
-Each machine is different, and since the sewing machine had already been removed, this disassembly was very easy—simply removing some pocket hole screws.
+Each machine is different.
+The disassembly was very easy—simply removing some pocket hole screws.

 *this post contains affiliate links that help support this site, but don’t cost you any extra money*